-While you have the right as a tenant for your landlord to organise and pay for these repairs, they are not responsible for updates to equipment at the your wish.
+While you have the right as a tenant for your landlord to organise and pay for these repairs, they are not liable for updates to equipment at the your wish.

 If something needs attention, inform your landlord or agent in writing and they’re obliged to respond within the timeframe put forward by the respective state.
 Their options are either to fix the issue for you and bear the cost, or object to your request.

 What happens if the landlord takes ages to respond to my request for repair?

 This depends on your state and we recommend looking into the specific laws in each area and speak with the residential tenancies authority.
 But in a snapshot, this is the timeframe your landlord should adhere to once you’ve notified them about the repair request.

 - NSW: Not specified